MaDENN-Audio/Upmix/README.md

 ## Samples

 The provided audio examples were downloaded from Youtube.
 We did not create the original audio, nor do we own it.
-However, the upmixed audios are entirely our property, based of the proposed algorithm.
+However, the upmixed audios are entirely our property, based on the proposed algorithm.
 The links for Youtube are provided below:

 - L'Impératrice — Anomalie bleue [link](https://www.youtube.com/watch?v=kGxOaDdg2kI&ab_channel=L%27Imp%C3%A9ratrice)